docsforadobe/after-effects-expression-reference/docs/interpolation.md

 For all the Interpolation methods, the argument `t` is often `time` or `value`, though it can have other values, instead.
 If `t` is `time`, the interpolation between values happens over a duration.
 If `t` is `value`, then the expression maps one range of values to a new range of values.

-For additional explanations and examples of the Interpolation methods, see [JJ Gifford’s website](http://www.adobe.com/go/learn_ae_jjgiffordexpressionsinterpolation).
+For additional explanations and examples of the Interpolation methods, see [JJ Gifford's website](http://www.adobe.com/go/learn_ae_jjgiffordexpressionsinterpolation).

 Chris and Trish Meyer provide additional information and examples for these methods in an article on the [ProVideo Coalition website](http://provideocoalition.com/index.php/cmg_keyframes/story/deeper_modes_of_expression_part_2_interpolation_methods/).